nip10/tvshows-manager/README.md

 # TvShows-Manager

-Allows you to explore and manage your favourite tvshows.
+Allows you to explore and manage your favorite tvshows.
 Check it live [here](https://www.p.dcdev.pt/tsm).

 # Tech